 Americans tend to rely heavily on bread and dairy products to flavor their food.
 There is a whole world of spices ready to make your meals amazing.
 It just takes a little spunk.

 One of the best things we did was make a really delicious turkey that was rolled with turkey sausage and other traditional seasonings.
 This gave us all the flavors of turkey and stuffing with none of the dairy or grains.
+Even though it was a dairy-free Thanksgiving, it still tasted good!

 - Roasted brussels sprouts with cranberries